An expert’s guide to SEO and blogging

 My DA has dropped, why could that be?
 Is it common for DA to fluctuate?

+Your Domain Authority, or DA is a measure of the power of a domain name, a ranking score between 0-100.
 Minor DA fluctuations are common.
 You have to remember the speed and frequency Google indexes the web these days.
 The rough rule is, the more your site/blog is updated, the more Google will crawl your site (in search for the new content you’ve uploaded), and the more liable your site is for fluctuation.
 If Google is used to crawling your site at ‘x’ frequency because of the regularity of your blog posts, and suddenly your upload regularity drops off, you can then expect Google to stop crawling your site as often and equally your DA will be hit.

 Other areas which impact DA include, quality of external backlinks, internal linking between pages on the site (ideally, the whole of your site should be structured in a logical hierachy – homepage at the top, top tier categories on the level below, and so on, with internal links joining all of your pages up, both for Google and for the user to help them navigate your site.)